NazariArmin/Line-Detection/README.md

 # Line-Detection

-first detect-edge image by sobel mask then implementation the hough transform .
+first detect edges image by sobel mask

+uses the hough transform to detect line